 3-Layer Maps is a neighborhood search tool allowing you to find places that match one or up to three (3) criteria of data on a map.
 The 3-Layer Maps tools can be used to download a list of addresses which fall within one or multiple criteria (using Download Points) or a list of places that met the criteria set (using Download Places).
-3-Layer Maps is available to subscribers or trial users only.
+3-Layer Maps is available to subscribers.

 To start, select 3-Layer Maps from the upper left of the screen.
 A “wizard” will appear on top of the map with step-by-step instructions for creating an analytic map.
 You can follow these instructions to create an analytic or turn off the wizard.

 The page will look similar to the Maps page, with the search bar across the top and data categories above the map.
 To the left, however, you will see three legends; one for each data layer that you can add to the map.
 Unlike the Map feature, 3-Layer Maps allow you to overlay up to three thematic data layers on the map at the same time.
 Adjusting the ranges for each data layer as it is added will allow you to find only those places which meet all of the parameters.

 To begin, enter a location in the search bar (this works exactly as it does in the rest of the application).
 Click GO.

 Next, add a thematic data layer from a data category on top of the map.
 A legend will display to the left of the map (see example).
 In the legend for this data layer, users may; change the year, the variables, move the sliders to set the ranges, or manually enter the values for the ranges.

 - When you load the first data layer, the map will be completely purple.
 This is because the map is showing the entire range for the data layer loaded.
 You can set a specific range by moving the triangles in the slide bar or manually enter value in the fields.
 The map will then shade those places in purple which meet the parameter.